 Australian Statistical Geography Standard

 Most of these area types are defined by the Australian Bureau of Statistics (ABS) in its Australian Statistical Geography Standard (ASGS) publications.
-The state of Victoria, the Greater Melbourne Capital City Statistical Area and the eight Statistical Areas Level 4 (SA4s) in Victoria's regions are all standard ABS geographic areas.
-Local Government Areas (LGA) are defined by the ABS and fit within the ASGS but are considered a Non-ABS Structure.
+The state of Victoria, the Greater Melbourne Capital City Statistical Area and the Statistical Areas from Level 2 (SA2s) to Level 4 (SA4s) are all standard ABS geographic areas.
+Local Government Areas (LGAs) are defined by the ABS and fit within the ASGS but are considered a Non-ABS Structure.

 Victoria in Future Small Areas

-It is recognised, however, that users prefer to have data available at an area smaller than LGA to allow for local area information and decision making.
-To meet this need, VIF is now published for a series of newly-developed geographic areas known as Victoria in Future Small Areas (VIFSA).
-VIFSAs are based on SA2s, but adjusted so as to be exact subsets of LGAs.
+It is recognised, however, that users would like to have data available for areas consistent with, but smaller than LGA to allow for local area information and decision making.
+To meet this need, VIF is published for a series of geographic areas known as Victoria in Future Small Areas (VIFSAs).
+VIFSAs are based on SA2s, but adjusted to be exact subsets of LGAs.
 In some cases SA2s are aggregated, some are split, and a small number of VIFSAs are identical to SA2s.

 - smaller than LGAs and fit entirely within them

 - large enough to avoid the uncertainty attached to some projections at SA2 level